mongodb/specifications/source/crud/bulk-write.md

 batch-splitting to standardize implementations across drivers and simplify batch-splitting testing.

 ## **Changelog**

+- 2024-11-05: Updated the requirements regarding the size validation.

 - 2024-10-07: Error if `w:0` is used with `ordered=true` or `verboseResults=true`.